Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Program quality: The quality of programs and their services can impact program success.
 For example, programs might lack appropriate staff or lack an adequate treatment model, resulting in less effective support for participants.

-The long-term success of community corrections depends on several factors, including whether participants’ needs are appropriately addressed by correctional support services.
+The long-term success of community corrections depends on several factors, including whether correctional support services appropriately address participants’ needs.
 Without such programs to help offenders reenter society, recidivism rates may rise, resulting in increased costs for the justice system and taxpayers.

 There is a confirmed decrease in recidivism rates in prisons that offer educational opportunities to inmates.
 A study by the RAND Corporation compared more than 400,000 released prisoners in 30 states and determined that the rate of recidivism decreased by 43% for the prisoners who had taken advantage of prison educational programs.